HiPerCoRe/KTT/README.md

 List of currently available examples:

 * `opencl_info`: basic example showing how to retrieve detailed information about OpenCL platforms and devices through KTT API
-* `simple`: basic example showcasing how to setup kernel run with KTT framework, no actual autotuning is done
+* `simple`: basic example showcasing how to run simple kernel with KTT framework, utilizes reference class, no actual autotuning is done
-* `coulomb_sum`: advanced example which uses several parameters, thread modifiers and constraints
+* `coulomb_sum`: advanced example which utilizes large number of tuning parameters, thread modifiers and constraints
+* `coulomb_sum_3d`: 3D version of previous example
+* `reduction`: advanced example which utilizes reference class, tuning manipulator and several tuning parameters

 Tests
 -----

 Basic unit tests are located inside tests folder and are built together with the library.
 These can be run to ensure that library methods work correctly on the current platform.
-In order to enable unit tests compilation, use corresponding Premake argument, eg. `premake5 --tests gmake`.
+In order to enable unit tests compilation, corresponding Premake argument needs to be used, eg. `premake5 --tests gmake`.